edyan/php-fpm/README.md

 ## Specific versions
+### edyan/7.1
+That one has a driver for SQL Server.

 ### edyan/5.6-git
 That's exactly the same container than the 5.6 + `git` and `openssh-client` installed.
 Useful for Continuous integration with Gitlab.